dmbarbour/glas/docs/GlasNamespaces.md

 Currently, our only operation that touches existing definitions is link (ln).
 I'm contemplating an extension that would modify definitions in some way, e.g. to apply a function to every definition in a namespace, or perhaps rewrite the tacit namespace as a whole using only definitions from that namespace.

 I've decided to hold off on this feature because I don't have a strong use case.
-Also, I think 'ld' covers most use cases I'm interested in, even though it is limited to introducing definitions.
+Also, I think 'ld' adequately covers most use cases I'm interested in, even if it's a little awkward.

 ### Conditional Definitions?
 Rejected.